Deepscorn/ExpandCollapseAnimator/README.md

 # ExpandCollapseAnimator
-Android animator of view's height whether it is an item of RecyclerView or ListView or any regular view Key intents of that library is:
+Android animator of view's height whether it is an item of RecyclerView or ListView or any regular view

+Key intents of that library are:

 1. Fast (no layout steps, no onLayout(), no onMeasure() calls)